KaylaC1/KaylaC/_posts/2022-12-5-review-blog-three.md

 One reading I found possibly worth skipping were the tutorials that the CNU library typically publicizes to CNU students.
 I felt that  the tutorials didn’t provide me with much help in moving forward in the class.

+## Assignments

+An assignment that I particularly enjoyed was doing the tweets .Although this assignment was incredibly easy to do and I found myself done with them in under 10 minutes they proved to have so many benefits.
+For one, I was able to test my knowledge of the reading.
+It allowed me to summarize my thoughts and takeaways on the weekly readings in under 150 characters.
+It is a great way to test summarizing.

+One assignment that I found difficult was the Canvas assignment.
+I found it hard to answer the questions because of the wording.
+I aslo felt that at the stage of my writing I didn’t feel confident in the direcion I was going so it made it hard to answer questions such as “High-Level Concept”.
+And also problems it would solve as I viewed my work as just something I wanted to present.